PencilVoid/neocities-pencilvoid/site/_gallery_items/year_of_the_rabbit.md

 date: 2023-01-01T00:00:00.000Z                                                  # date of creation (look at file metadata)
 thumbnail-alt-text: >-                                                          # the thumbnail's alt text Thumbnail for gallery item "year_of_the_rabbit.png".
 It depicts the character Miran smiling at the viewer.
-caption: >-                                                                     # talk about the image here I totally messed up the "Go The Entirety Of 2023 Without Drawing" challenge.
-Miran is fun to draw though, and it's her year anyways.
 pixelated-thumbnail: true                                                       # whether the thumbnail should be scaled with nearest neighbour
 images:
   - img1:                                                                       # this structure should be repeated for each image